Optimizing JavaScript Content for Search Indexing

 JavaScript can create dynamic user experiences but requires optimization to ensure search engines correctly index content.

-Use Google Search Console, Fetch as Google, and Chrome DevTools to test rendering and compare raw and rendered content.
+Use Google Search Console, Fetch as Google, and Chrome DevTools to verify the raw and rendered content along with testing the rendering.

 No, it depends on your site’s complexity.
 For content-heavy or interactive sites, SSR often provides significant SEO benefits.